-Splashing out on one of the best hot tubs is a pretty permanent decision, with models that are well looked after and cleaned regularly lasting many years.
-If you don’t fancy the commitment of a permanent tub, then one of the best inflatable hot tubs will be perfect for using whenever you like, then stashing away in storage.
+Splashing out on one of the best hot tubs is a pretty permanent decision, with models that are well looked after and cleaned regularly, lasting many years.
+If you don’t fancy the commitment of a permanent tub, then one of the best inflatable hot tubs will be perfect for use whenever you like, then stashing away in storage.
 Either way, whether you opt for a portable or permanent tub, you’ll want a perfect place to kick back in it, which is where this guide can help.

 1. Assess the basics: Stand-alone or in-built?

 Whether you have a huge backyard or a more modest patio area, the first thing to consider is whether you want a stand-alone or in-built model.
-The latter can be installed within the ground or raised area of your garden, or next to your pool if you have one.
+The latter can be installed within the ground or raised area of your garden or next to your pool if you have one.
 Though it may cost you more money, you might prefer the look of in-ground tubs as they can appear more integrated with the landscape.
-It’s likely it will also add value to your property if you decide to sell up, so you could even see it as a type of investment.
-If you want to visualize how this might look, then the best landscape design software offers a place to play around with the design of your garden, before going for an overhaul.
+It’s likely it will also add value to your property if you decide to sell it, so you could even see it as a type of investment.
+If you want to visualize how this might look, then the best landscape design software offers a place to play around with the design of your garden before going for an overhaul.

 If you’d prefer a stand-alone hot tub or swim spa (either permanent or portable), then you’ll alternatively need to think about the ground your new purchase will rest on.
-Concrete and paving stoned areas are great, rest assured that they are level and flat, whilst any decking you want to put your new tub on should be checked to ensure its sturdiness.
+Concrete and paving stoned areas are great.
+Rest assured that they are level and flat, whilst any decking you want to put your new tub on should be checked to ensure its sturdiness.
 The surface that your tub rests on should be durable and able to withstand the draining process, which is why you may want to think twice about placing it on your decking, given the amount of water that will seep into the wood.

 2. Keep it convenient - how far from the house?

 Beyond this, when it comes to where to install a hot tub, you’ll also want to think about the proximity of your new spa to your house or any indoor area, such as a pool house.
 Having a shorter space between your nice warm tub and the inside of your home is a definite bonus, as well as proximity to getting any beverages and snacks when you’re soaking.
-And due to maintenance being an essential part of owning a hot tub, it’s also wise to make sure that the spot you choose is convenient for filling and draining your tub in the first place.
-Locating your tub near a drain is good for letting water out before refilling it back up, while keeping your electricity and water supply to hand will also help!
+Due to maintenance being an essential part of owning a hot tub, it’s also wise to make sure that the spot you choose is convenient for filling and draining your tub in the first place.
+Locating your tub near a drain is good for letting water out before refilling it back up while keeping your electricity and water supply on hand will also help!

-Safety is another of the basic concerns when it comes to hot tubs, so it’s best to ensure that the place you choose is within sight at all times, especially if you plan on having children use the hot tub alongside you.
+Safety is another basic concern when it comes to hot tubs, so it’s best to ensure that the place you choose is within sight at all times, especially if you plan on having children use the hot tub alongside you.
 If this is the case, you should also make sure there are no obstructions around the tub, such as steep stairs, that children will struggle with on their own.
-You may also need to build a safety rail too, if you want to be ultra sure.
+You may also need to build a safety rail if you want to be ultra sure.

 3. Consider your climate

 As with the shape and size of your tub, the exact temperature you’ll have when you go for a dip is entirely down to personal preference.
-But when it comes to where to install a hot tub, there are certain things to bear in mind that will keep its temperature consistently higher, so that you don’t have to spend as much money and time getting it back to its optimum.
+But when it comes to where to install a hot tub, there are certain things to bear in mind that will keep its temperature consistently higher so that you don’t have to spend as much money and time getting it back to its optimum.

 For most, keeping your tub in a position facing the southwest should maximize the number of daylight hours, and hopefully sunshine, that it gets.
 The sunlight, plus the insulating effect that comes from keeping the cover on, should mean that it takes less time for you to bump the temperature back up when you want it.